 Growing up I had many aspirations as do many children.
 At one time I wanted to be a doctor, other times I wanted to be an archaeologist, then an author and even a flight attendant.
 They made it look so glamorous back then!
 But, when I did go through school and eventually went into post-secondary education, I realized the importance of every day occupations from every aspect.

-One of my passions has always been writing, creating and visual arts.
+One of my passions has always been writing, creating and visual arts and I learned a lot about fashion, like you can really Complement your workwear and professional outlook with mens leather briefcase available from Blaxton Bags, that way men who are looking for a professional job can easily look elegant.
 It has always attracted me, even from an early age.
 There was something special about creating a world of my own and bringing it to life with my words.
 Or the feeling of centering a subject in my viewfinder and the click of the shutter.

 One of my first ventures straight after high school was Business, soon after that and a baby later– I went into Journalism.
 After graduating and working in the field, I went back to school due to lack of work in my area and worked in health care for 7 years.
 Now, I’ve returned to my passion of writing and connecting and work in the online realm, in print and beyond.
 It has been quite a journey and I have a feeling that it isn’t quite done just yet.